mink0/pi-media-server/README.md

 To use them, uncomment related sections in [docker-compose.yml](./docker-compose.yml)

+### Plex

+Technically Plex could be run in parallel with miniDLNA.
+I will recommend to disable server-side transcoding and enable DLNA from Plex UI.
+You will need provide proper `PLEX_CLAIM` on first launch.

 ## TODO

-- Add Jacket indexers auto import
+- Add Jacket indexers auto-import
+- Systemd scripts